FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Experimental evaluation for network traffic classifier

 \section{Experimental evaluation for network traffic classifier}

 We evaluate \system\ for the malicious network traffic classifier trained with both the raw data and engineered feature representations.
-We show feasible attacks that insert a small number of network connections to change the \mal\ prediction.
-We only analyze the \system\ attack with the Projected objective here.
+We show feasible attacks that insert a small number of network connections to change the \mal\ prediction to \ben.
+We only analyze the \system\ attack with the Projected optimization objective here.
+In the following section, we analyze our \system\ framework for the malicious domain classifier for both the Projected and Penalty attacks.